xzn/proton-ds5-haptic/readme.md

 For haptic when controller is hotplugged:

-- 0004-pulse-mmdevapi-Add-support-for-hotplugged-audio-devi.patch
+- 0004-winepulse-mmdevapi-Add-support-for-hotplugged-audio-.patch
 - 0005-mmdevapi-Call-registered-IMMNotificationClients-when.patch

-For Death Stranding Director's Cut:
+For haptic in Death Stranding Director's Cut and God of War Ragnarok:

 - 0006-setupapi-SetupDiGetDeviceRegistryProperty-now-return.patch
 - 0007-mmdevapi-Add-PROTON_MMDEV_FAKE_EXCLUSIVE-envvar-for-.patch